The Napoleon Code - Civil Code

-The Civil Code was introduced by Napoleon at the beginning of the 19th century and changed the political lives of all the states of continental Europe.
+The Napoleon Code - Civil Code was introduced by Napoleon at the beginning of the 19th century and changed the political lives of all the states of continental Europe.

-The new Code introduced the concept of a unified, logical system based on general principles of law, thereby exporting the ideas of the French Revolution beyond French borders, to enemies and allies alike.
+The Napoleon Code - Civil Code. introduced the concept of a unified, logical system based on general principles of law, thereby exporting the ideas of the French Revolution beyond French borders, to enemies and allies alike.

 Article 1.
 The laws are executory throughout the whole French territory, by virtue of the promulgation thereof made by the first consul.